ogg25/camera-enhancer-docs/programming/android/guide/guide.md

 ## Installation

-1. [Download Dynamsoft Camera Enhancer]() from Dynamsoft website to get `dce-android-{version-number}.zip`.
+1. <a href="https://download.dynamsoft.com/dce/dce-android-1.0.zip?ver=latest" target="_blank">Download Dynamsoft Camera Enhancer</a> from Dynamsoft website to get `dce-android-{version-number}.zip`.
 Unzip the package to find `DynamsoftCameraEnhancerAndroid.aar`.

 2. Create a new Android project in Android Studio.